Swiss government gives animal welfare a boost

 The government wants enshrine animal dignity in the Swiss constitution, but it has come out against a more detailed proposal by rights groups.

-A constitutional amendment is to be drafted by the government which would be put to voters to have the final say, according to the Federal Food Safety and Veterinary Office.
+A constitutional amendment is to be drafted by the government which would be put to voters to have the final say, according to the Federal Food Safety and Veterinary Office.external link

 “The government in principle welcomes the aims of the initiative (…) and wants to set the criteria for animal-friendly accommodation, regular access to outside areas and appropriate conditions for the slaughter,” a statement said.